 Sardine fish cakes (or fishcakes if you want to be more grammatically correct) are a delicious and nutritious way to enjoy this small but mighty fish.

 Combined with carrots, potatoes, onions and some grain-free flour, these fish cakes are crispy on the outside and tender on the inside.
 To complete the meal, this recipe includes a tangy and garlicky aioli and a simple green salad to balance out the flavours.
+You can also make an easy tartar sauce.

 Whether you’re a fan of sardines or looking for a new way to incorporate them into your diet, this dish is sure to satisfy.
 So get ready to fire up the stove, and let’s start cooking!